CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/serialization/serialization-plugin-installation-and-configuration.md

         - For installation please follow this link: [Installation](/docs/wms/administrator-guide/installation/overview/).
         - For configuration please follow this link: [Custom Configuration](/docs/wms/administrator-guide/custom-configuration/overview/).

-## AppEngine and Serialization Plugin Installation and Configuration
+## CompuTec AppEngine and Serialization Plugin Installation and Configuration

-For AppEngine installation please follow this link: [Installation](../../administrators-guide/installation.md).
+For CompuTec AppEngine installation please follow this link: [Installation](../../administrators-guide/installation.md).

 For plugin installation please follow this link: [Configuration and Administration](../../administrators-guide/configuration-and-administration/overview.md).

->**Important**: After updating the Serialization Plugin and restarting AppEngine, make sure to update the schema according to the documented procedure to apply changes correctly.
+>**Important**: After updating the Serialization Plugin and restarting CompuTec AppEngine, make sure to update the schema according to the documented procedure to apply changes correctly.

 ## Enabling Serialization